Code-Institute-Submissions/deevdz-milestone-project-1/README.md

 Testing
 -----------------------------------------
 I have tested the site across multiple browsers and mobile devices.
 As this site is using the bootstrap framework I am confident that it is responsive.
+I have checked that all links are working and going to the correct location.

 **Areas of concern when testing were the following:**
 1. Homepage Slider - I have tested that this is working across multiple browsers and mobile devices.
 I have made changes to the size of the slider based on screen size and also what information is displayed.